annotation

 In Python, annotations provide a way to attach metadata to function arguments and return values.
 You can use annotations for various purposes, such as type hinting, documentation, or even custom processing by decorators or frameworks.

-While Python doesn’t enforce these annotations, they serve as valuable hints for developers and tools like linters, code editors, and integrated development environments (IDE) to understand the intended use of a function’s parameters and return value.
+While Python doesn’t enforce these annotations, they serve as valuable hints for developers and tools like linters, code editors, and integrated development environments (IDEs) to understand the intended use of a function’s parameters and return value.

-To add annotations, you use a colon (:
+To add annotations, place a colon (:

 Example